 Now we make the drawstring.
 Cut your ribbon into two 36" pieces.

 Using a bodkin or safety pin, thread one ribbon through the opening in the side and continue around until you reach the same opening.
 Repeat with the second ribbon starting at the opposite side opening.

 Pull the top of the bag straight and tie knots close to the edges.

 Trim the ends.
 I like to melt the edges with a match to keep them from fraying.
 Run the flame along the cut edge for just a second...don't let it melt too much or it will burn.

 To reverse the bag, push the knots through the side openings and turn bag inside out.

 As always, let me know if you have questions or if you need clarification on any of the steps.
 Thanks for taking a look at my tutorial and I hope you enjoy your new drawstring bag!

 Also, while the things you make are your hard work, these tutorials and patterns are my hard work.
-Feel free to link to them all you like but please do not copy, sell or otherwise distribute them without my permission.
-Please ask first, I'm nice and I usually say yes.
+Feel free to link to them all you like but please do not copy, sell or otherwise present these tutorials as your own work.

 As always, feel free to contact me if you have any questions.
 Enjoy!